mobiliabrus/tourbook/docs/2-tour.md

 <a-hotel name="Ryokan @ Muntri Street" date="2014-01-13" nights="4"></a-hotel>

-The room is at the end of the corridor.
-It's on the second floor, connected with black iron spiral stairs.
-It has bunk beds and its own bathroom.
-I am the only one guest in this room.

-Fengchehe come and meet me.
-We talked at the table in front of the hostel.
+The room was at the end of the corridor.
+It was on the second floor, connected with black iron spiral stairs.
+It had bunk beds and its own bathroom.
+I was the only one guest in this room.
+Later, Fengchehe came to me.
+We chatted for a while at the small round table outside our hostel.

-When I get back to the room, a young girl is sitting on the upper bed and waves to me.
-She's Isis from Hongkong.
+When I got back to the room, a young girl was sitting on the upper bed and waving to me.
+She was named Isis, from Hongkong.

 ### LITTLE INDIA

+I introduced her to the Cheche, and together we headed off to Little India.

 ```<a-img>
 name:little-india-1